SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 - PUT `/api/applications/:id`
   - Description: update a row in the application table setting the status to accepted/rejected according to the received parameter
-  - Request body: object containing the decision "accepted" or "rejected"
+  - Request body: object containing the decision "accepted" or "rejected" and the id of the student sending the application
   - Response: `200 Created` (success), `500 Internal Server Error` (generic error),`422 parameter error` (argument error)
-  - Response body: the updated application
+  - Response body: the updated application {id, status}

-## Utility functions
-### `getJson(httpResponsePromise)`
-- **Description**: A utility function for parsing HTTP responses.
-- **Parameters**:
-  - `httpResponsePromise` (Promise) - A promise representing the HTTP response.

-- **Returns**:
-  - A Promise that resolves with the parsed JSON response or rejects with an error message.

-- **Behavior**:
-  - If the HTTP response is successful parse the JSON response and resolve the promise with the parsed JSON.
-  - If the response is not successful attempt to parse the response body to extract an error message and reject the promise with the error message.
-  - If there's an error in making the HTTP request (e.g., a network issue), reject the promise with a "Cannot communicate" error message.

-This utility function is helpful when working with API requests, ensuring that you can handle HTTP responses in a consistent manner, whether they represent success or errors.

 ## Testing